seniorsoftwarevlogger/bibotybot/README.md

 ## Features

-1. **i18n**: русский, english
-2. **Ban Replication**: The bot now supports replicating ban events across all managed channels upon receiving a ban command from an admin.
+1. **Ban Replication**: The bot now supports replicating ban events across all managed channels upon receiving a ban command from an admin.

 ### Ban Replication Feature